Sessions judge who issued death warrants in Nirbhaya case transferred

 Kailash Vijayvargiya identified Bangladeshis by their 'strange meal'| OneIndia News

-The case is likely to be assigned to new judge soon.
+The case is likely to be assigned to a new judge soon.

 Tihar jail seeks service of Pawan, hangman from Meerut, for execution of Nirbhaya convicts on Feb 1

-The hanging of all the four convicts was to take place on February 1 at at 6 am.
+The hanging of all the four convicts was to take place on February 1 at 6 am.